The Blob (Pacific Ocean)

 The Blob is a large mass of relatively warm water in the Pacific Ocean off the coast of North America that was first detected in late 2013 and continued to spread throughout 2014 and 2015.
 It is an example of a marine heatwave.
 Sea surface temperatures indicated that the Blob persisted into 2016, but it was initially thought to have dissipated later that year.

 By September 2016, the Blob resurfaced and made itself known to meteorologists.
 The warm water mass was unusual for open ocean conditions and was considered to have played a role in the formation of the unusual weather conditions experienced along the Pacific coast of North America during the same time period.
 The warm waters of the Blob were nutrient-poor and adversely affected marine life.

-In 2019 another scare was caused by a weaker form of the effect referred as "The Blob 2.0" and in 2021 the appearance of "The Southern Blob" at south of the equator near New Zealand has caused a major effect in South America, particularly Chile and Argentina.
+In 2019 another scare was caused by a weaker form of the effect referred to as "The Blob 2.0", and in 2021, the appearance of "The Southern Blob" south of the equator near New Zealand caused a major effect in South America, particularly Chile and Argentina.